-To provide the organisation with a clear understanding of the risks incurred and of its desired risk appetite, the Bank uses a comprehensive set of risk metrics, and respective limits, complemented by stop loss and concentration limits.
+To provide the organisation with a clear understanding of the market risks incurred and of its compliance with the approved risk appetite, the Bank uses a comprehensive set of risk metrics, and respective limits, complemented by stop loss and concentration limits.
 These risk metrics include Value-at-Risk (VaR) and sensitivity metrics for interest rates, credit spreads, foreign exchange rates, equity prices and volatility.
-Also, to complement these metrics, the Bank performs scenario analysis and stress testing.